 New to Bitpanda?
 Register your account today!Sign up here

-As you may remember from lesson 23 of the intermediate section, a stablecoin is a cryptocurrency that is pegged to the value of a leading fiat currency such as the US dollar or another asset that is considered to have a stable value.
+A stablecoin is a cryptocurrency that is pegged to the value of a leading fiat currency such as the US dollar or another asset that is considered to have a stable value.
 This way, the stablecoin itself is projected to hold the same stable value.

 As a fact, stablecoins were established with the purpose of eliminating the volatility of traditional cryptocurrencies by consistently holding a stable value while simultaneously being backed up by the equivalent amount in fiat currency.
 Thanks to this feature, stablecoins are projected to play a key role in the tokenisation of assets by serving as connecting elements in transactions involving the tokenisation of real-world goods and fiat money.